mikael-ros/slumper/README.md

 ⏱️ **Timer** :: Allows you to time your performance, and set max time goals

+🪄 **Custom books** :: You can add any book you like!

 ## 🔨 Usage

-Simply visit [slumper.me](https://www.slumper.me) and pick any of the pregenerated books, or add your own.
+Simply visit [slumper.me](https://www.slumper.me) and pick any of the included books, or add your own.

 ### 🎰 Randomization
 To randomize, simply hit the random button!
 To mark a task as completed, and randomize, press the "tick" button.
+To clear memory for the selected book, click the "trash" icon.
 ### ⚙️ Filters
-Select the chapters by checking the corresponding boxes.
+Select the chapters by toggling the corresponding boxes.
+When a chapter is exhausted, it will automatically be unchecked.
 ### ⏱️ Timer
-Start the timer, stop it when finished.
-If you've set a maximum, and you hit it, a bell will ring.
+If enabled, this will start every time you start a new task.
+The default time is 180 seconds (3 minutes), but you can provide your own, between 1 and 3600 seconds (1 hour), which will be upheld until the page is refreshed.
+It will flash and play a sound when elapsed.
-### 📚 Adding books
+### 🪄 Adding books
 Click the ``+`` button next to the book selector.
 It will bring you to a different page where you can add the chapters of the book, or import a previously generated book.

 Add entries by writing the chapter title and number of tasks, then click the + button.
-To remove or ignore a chapter, click the x next to it.
+To remove or ignore a chapter, set the number of tasks to 0 and the generator will skip it.

 You can also edit a previously generated book, by importing it.
 You can import from disk by clicking the ``Import`` button, or import from browser storage by clicking a similar button in your personal library.

 When all entries have been added, simply press ``Save`` and the book will be added to your local browser storage, as reflected by the personal library tab.
-You can also choose to save the book to disk by pressing ``Export``.
+You can also choose to save the book to disk by pressing ``Export`` (you can also export from your personal library).

 Browser stored books are stored under the "Personal library" and can be managed from there.
 To edit a book, simply import it and make your changes, then save (it will overwrite as long as you don't change the title).
 You can also export it here, or completely remove it by clicking the "trashcan" icon.

+> [!WARNING]
+> As memory is stored solely in browser storage (``localStorage``) clearing your browser storage will reset any progress and remove any custom books.
+It is therefore a good idea to export your books!

 #### ✉️ Submitting a book to the default list
 > [!NOTE]